zsh-users/fizsh/README.md

     ...

-Those who have installed a ".deb" file may run:
+Those who have installed fizsh through a Debian-based package manager, such as dpkg or apt-get, may run:

     user@localmachine ~/p/t/current_dir> sudo apt-get remove fizsh
     (Reading database ...
 399874 files and directories currently installed.)